finos/spring-bot/README.md

 This provides a JAX-RS standard, **Type-Safe** means of interacting with [Symphony](https://symphony.com) pods via REST apis.

-`symphony-java-client-bindings` is a set of swagger-generated domain objects and interfaces that provide a Java API for interacting with Symphony's REST endpoints.
+`bindings` is a set of swagger-generated domain objects and interfaces that provide a Java API for interacting with Symphony's REST endpoints.

 - [Symphony REST Endpoint Documentation](https://rest-api.symphony.com/reference)
 - [Symphony REST Endpoint Swagger Definitions](https://github.com/symphonyoss/symphony-api-spec)